HPE overtaken by Dell EMC in data centre server revenue

 Dell EMC took home the top spot for server shipments too, with the company holding on to 18.2 percent of the market share.
 HPE actually saw a 12.8 percent decline in server shipments, but despite this hung on to second spot with 13.8 percent of the market.

-"Both enterprises and hyperscale data centres produced positive results globally for the year as end users seek to implement more digital business solutions," says Hewitt.
+"Both enterprises and hyperscale data centers produced positive results globally for the year as end users seek to implement more digital business solutions," says Hewitt.

 "The outlook for 2018 suggests that modest growth will continue, with enterprise end users taking an ongoing hybrid approach to both on-premises and public cloud choices based on their server application objectives."